The application of Operational Modal Analysis (OMA) in the railway sector opens a broad field...

 CETEST is accredited to evaluate the traction performance (effort-speed characteristic curve) and traction chain functionality of rail vehicles in different running configurations according to TSI 1302/2014, EN 50215, EN 50163, EN 14067-4 and EN 50388.

 Braking performance measurements involve speed, brake pad temperatures, air pressures, acceleration, brake activation and other parameters, in order to fully understand the vehicle’s braking behaviour under each test configuration.
-CETEST is accredited to perform braking performance evaluations according to standards UIC 544, TSI CR, TSI HS and TSI LOC & PAS.
+CETEST is accredited to perform braking performance evaluations according to international standards and TSI, and to execute wheel slide protection (WSP) tests according to the EN15595:2020 standard.

-CETEST is accredited to perform current collection quality tests according to EN 50317, EN 50367 and TSI.
+CETEST is accredited to perform static and dynamic tests according to EN 50317, EN 50367 and TSI.
 We evaluate the current collection quality through the following tests:

 - Evaluation of the contact forces between the pantograph head and the catenary by an instrumented pantograph